Material Sales

 We encourage you to begin the material sale process by contacting your regional office to discuss the scope and use of the desired material.
 This provides an opportunity for staff to briefly assess your project and determine the best type of authorization for it.

-After determining the amount and location, submit the appropriate application and supporting materials.
+After determining the amount and location, submit the appropriate application and supporting materials to the appropriate regional office; see application for contact information.

 Type of Sale |